 (1) Credits describe the average time expenditure in academic hours required to accrue a study attainment.
 Specific requirements are set by relevant education standards; generally a student is able to obtain 60 credits per academic year.
-Credits are awarded for classroom studies, homework, and participation in performance assessment.
+Credits are awarded for classroom studies, online studies, homework, self-study and participation in performance assessment.